Menu

 Experimental Nuclear Magnetic Resonance Conference

 Follow us.
-Mention @ENC_Conf and #ENC2024 in your social media communications.
+Mention @ENC_Conf and #ENCISMAR2025 in your social media posts.

 Varian Young Investigator Award

 To honor the physicist, inventor and entrepreneur, Euromar and ICMRBS set up the Russell Varian Prize.
-A group of anonymous donors have revived this award as the Varian Young Investigator Award and it is now presented biennially at the ENC in odd-numbered years (at ENC 2025).
-The recipient receives a prize of $5,000.
+A group of anonymous donors have revived this award as the Varian Young Investigator Award and it is now presented biennially at the ENC in odd-numbered years .
+The recipient receives a prize of $5,000, commemoratlve plaque, and presents a 20-minute talk at the meeting.

-The Varian Young Investigator Award at ENC is intended to recognize a single investigator, for his/her achievements in any area of magnetic resonance.
+The Varian Young Investigator Award (VYIA) aims to recognize a single investigator, for their achievements, in any area of magnetic resonance.

 Self-nominations will not be accepted, but nominations by the selection committee (SC) members are welcomed.
 No previous winner of a Varian themed award will be considered.